Understanding what to talk about on a first date is tricky because you want to keep it light, but you don’t want to seem shallow or disinterested.

 [Read: 14 signs you’re ruining your first date without even realizing it!]

-Be warm and friendly.
 If you’re meeting this person for a first date, or even if you’ve met them previously, smile warmly.
 It can do you a lot of good.
 A warm smile makes everything comfortable and relaxing.
 Let your date know you’re happy to be spending time with them.

 If you’ve always wondered what you need to talk about in those very first few minutes *which is also the most awkward part of the entire date conversation* here are a few things that can help you.
 And if you know how to work your way around these simple questions, you could probably have enough to keep the conversation going, for the entire date.
 And wouldn’t that be impressive?

-#1 Are you glad to meet them?
 Excited even?
 The first thing you need to talk about as soon as both of you sit down is this one single line, that makes everything feel more relaxed.
 Talk about how happy you are to meet your date, or how nice it is to finally meet in person.
 It’s just a sentence, yes, but one that warms both of you up for the good things to come.
 [Read: How long should an ideal first date last?
 The guide to timing it right]

-#2 I love that!
 So you think your date looks great?
 Compliment them for the effort they’ve made especially for you.
 Saying “you look great!” is a dull compliment.
 Go one step further.

 Is it her hair?
 Is it his cologne?
 Or is it something else that you can comfortably mention on a first date without embarrassing your date?
 Complimenting your date tells them that the effort they’ve taken for you has been noticed and appreciated.
 [Read: 25 worst things you can ever say or do on a first date]

-#3 Did anything interesting happen on the way?
 Did you have a long day at work, or were you unexpectedly delayed?
 Or did you notice anything fascinating on the way to the date?
 Talk about anything interesting that happened to you on the way.

 That’s a few good minutes that’ll keep the conversation light and easy, and keep the conversation going.
 And your date too might add in a few details about anything interesting they saw on the way to your date.

-#4 How was your day?
 Show your interest in their life within the first few minutes of the date by speaking about their day.
 Not only will that keep the conversation light and friendly, it can open up details for a lot more things to ask as the date progresses.

-#5 Look around you.
 You’d probably have a lot of things to talk about by now, but in case you still haven’t been able to pick any more conversation topics, look around you and talk about something interesting.
 If you’re at a restaurant, you could talk about why you like the place, an incident that occurred there, about the ambience, or just about anything else.

 Likewise, talk about something that’s taken your fancy wherever you are, even if you aren’t at a restaurant.
 But don’t ever talk about other people who are around.
 That would only sound nosy and gossipy.
 [Read: Texting before a first date – The complete guide to timing it right]

-#6 Funny anecdotes.
 Can you recollect anything interesting or funny?
 Remember, as much as knowing what to talk about on a first date is about letting your date feel comfortable, it’s also about blowing your own trumpet.
 Discreetly, of course.

 You do have to impress your date, right?
 So recollect a few funny incidents that you could narrate to them, and maybe they too may have a few stories to add.
 But never let that drawl on and on past the appetizer, the main course, and the dessert.
 No fascinating anecdote should be longer than a minute or two, unless of course, your date’s eyes have lit up like the floodlights at a football game.
 In which case, a minute longer should be adequete unless you want to see their eyes glaze over!